paytonrules/fable-space-invaders/README.md

 #### Locking down your dependencies

 Whenever you use the tasks around Fable dependencies, you'll need to check in the updated `package.json` and `yarn.lock` files.
-These files ensure that anybody who uses the `BrowserDeps` task will get the same versions of the dependencies, including the Fable compiler.
+These files ensure that anybody who uses the `Browser` task will get the same versions of the dependencies, including the Fable compiler.

 You should very frequently use the `Outdated` and `UpgradeFableDeps` to ensure that your dependencies are up to date.

 ### Paket Dependencies

-The dependencies installed by Paket are only used by the `PropertyTests` for running property-based tests on the .NET/Mono runtime, and to run FAKE itself.
+The dependencies installed by Paket are only used by the `PropertyTest` for running property-based tests on the .NET/Mono runtime, and to run FAKE itself.
 The `build.sh` or `build.cmd` command will bootstrap the Paket program, and the packages in `packet.dependencies` will be installed.

 More information on paket can be found at https://fsprojects.github.io/Paket/.